just-buildsystem/justbuild/share/man/just-serve-config.5.md

    If unset, the loopback device is used.
    For subkey *`"port"`* the value specifies the port to which the service is to listen.
 If unset, the service will choose to the first available one.
-   For subkey *`"pid file"`* the value specifies a file to which the pid should be stored in plain text.
+   For subkey *`"pid file"`* the value is a single location object, specifying the path to a file to which the pid should be stored in plain text.
 If the file exists, it will be overwritten.
-   For subkey *`"info file"`* the value specifies a file to which the used port, interface, and pid should be stored in JSON format.
+   For subkey *`"info file"`* the value specifies a single location object, specifying the path to a file file to which the used port, interface, and pid should be stored in JSON format.
 If the file exists, it will be overwritten.
-   For subkey *`"server cert"`* the value is a string specifying the path to a TLS server certificate.
+   For subkey *`"server cert"`* the value is a single location object, specifying the path to a TLS server certificate.
-   For subkey *`"server key"`* the value is a string specifying the path to a TLS server key.
+   For subkey *`"server key"`* the value is a single location object, specifying the path to a TLS server key.

  - The value for the key *`"execution endpoint"`* is a JSON object specifying the arguments of a remote execution endpoint to be used by **`just`**